ohmu/omcache/README.rst

 Platform requirements
 =====================

-OMcache has been developed and tested on x86-64 Linux, it will probably require some changes to work on other platforms.
+OMcache has been developed and tested on x86-64 Linux, but it should work on other Linux architectures as well as Solaris on Sparc without any changes.
+Other platforms will probably require some changes.

 OMcache can be built with recent versions of GCC and Clang.
 Clang and GCC versions prior to 4.9 will emit some `spurious warnings`_ about missing